T-Troll/alienfx-tools/alienfan-tools/README_ALIENFAN.md

 Tools avaliable:
 - `alienfan-cli` - simple fan control command line utility
 - `alienfan-gui` - Fan control GUI application
+- `alienfan-overboost` - command line utility to calculate maximum overboost for you system

 ## Disclaimer
 - **Antiviruses will detect virus into package**.
 It's not a virus, in fact, but the kernel hack for load driver.
 If you don't like it: